rauc/rauc/docs/reference.rst

     If set, the parent of the currently installed slot

   ``RAUC_SLOT_MOUNT_POINT``
-    If available, the mount point of the currently installed slot
+    If available, the mount point of the currently installed slot.

+    For mountable slots, i.e. those with a file system type, RAUC will attempt to automatically mount the slot if a pre-install or post-install hook is given and provide the slot's current mount point under this env variable.

   ``RAUC_IMAGE_NAME``
     If set, the file name of the image currently to be installed